Summeli/summeli.com/jekyll-export/_posts/2012-05-24-creating-a-socks-proxy-for-diablo-iii.md

 ### Configuring Widecap for Diablo III

 The Widecap UI is a bit messy, but you’ll get used to it 🙂

-#### Step 1:
+#### Step 1

 Create a new proxy by clicking proxies/new proxy button.
 Then set the Server port into localhost:9999 (the SOCKS tunnel we just created).
-Then create a new Chain by clicking the Create new button at near the chain.
+Then create a new Chain by clicking the 'Create new' button at near the chain.
 You should invent a better name to your chain than the “Unused”

 ![](/jekyll-export/wp-content/uploads/2012/05/wincap1-268x300.png)

 Connect to localhost:9999, and Create a new Chain, and click OK

-#### Step 2:
+#### Step 2

-Create a new rule, by clicking the “new rule” button under the network.You can give a name to your rule in the Main tab.
+Create a new rule, by clicking the “new rule” button under the network.
+You can give a name to your rule in the Main tab.
 Next click the chain tb, and set the proxy chain you to the rule that you created in Step1.

 ![](/jekyll-export/wp-content/uploads/2012/05/widecap_forgot-300x239.png)